MicrosoftDocs/ai-builder/ai-builder-docs/ai-builder-in-flow-overview.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

-Microsoft Flow is a service that helps you create automated workflows between your favorite apps and services to synchronize files, get notifications, collect data and more.
+Microsoft Flow is a service that helps you create automated workflows between your favorite apps and services to synchronize files, get notifications, collect data, and more.

-During public preview we welcome you to use your trained and published AI builder models in Flow.
+During AI Builder public preview we welcome you to use your trained and published AI models in Flow.

 ### Next steps
 [Prerequisites](ai-builder-in-flow-prereq.md)